 Unlike previous Watch Dogs games, Legion brings a neat twist: Every character in the game is a potential protagonist for you to recruit to your cause.
 Each comes with their own traits and skills that you can use before hopping into another member of your budding resistance movement.

 Ubi shared a solid chunk of gameplay during its press conference to show off how different types of characters can be recruited and operate.
 We also went hands-on with Watch Dogs Legion and came away massively impressed.
-Below is everything else you need to know about Watch Dogs Legion ahead of launch early next year.
+Below is everything else you need to know about Watch Dogs Legion ahead of its (now delayed) launch.

 What is Watch Dogs Legion's release date?

 Watch Dogs Legion has been delayed to an unknown time in 2020 or 2021, according to Ubisoft CEO Yves Guillemot during a financial call in late 2019 as reported by MarketScreener.
 We were quite impressed with Watch Dogs Legion during our hands on sessions around E3 2019, so it may stand to reason that Watch Dogs will be the least delayed of the bunch (Ubisoft announced delays for other games during the same call).
 Watch Dogs Legion's originally planned release date was March 6, 2020.

 Apparently Ghost Recon Breakpoint's poor reception has Ubisoft reconsidering the level of polish needed for launch.
 Guillemot said that Ubisoft wants to ensure the "gameplay innovations" for each of its games "need to be perfectly implemented in order to offer an optimal experience."

 Here's 2 Watch Dogs Legion gameplay demos from E3 2019

 Watch Dogs Legion is set in post-Brexit London